- Optimizely Web Experimentation

-When companies do this, they actually miss out on one of the most valuable opportunities to test, learn, and iterate.
-Testing through a redesign offers a unique opportunity to build the best experience for higher conversions.
+Some optimization programs choose to test small site changes but pause the testing when working on a redesign to prevent testing content that will change.
+However, they can miss valuable opportunities to test, learn, and iterate.
+Testing through a redesign offers an opportunity to build the best experience for higher conversions.

 - How to Redesign Your Redesign: an interview with Jeff Blettner at Formstack

 - Spreadshirt: How A Data-Driven Site Redesign Lifted Clicks 606% and Purchases 11%